signalfx/signalfx-agent/docs/agent-install-packages.md

 # Install using *nix packages

+:warning: **SignalFx Smart Agent is deprecated.
+For details, see the [Deprecation Notice](./smartagent-deprecation-notice.md)** :warning:

 Install the SignalFx Smart Agent using either a Debian or RPM package, and then verify that the SignalFx Smart Agent is working.